system76/recognizer/README.md

 ## License

-The Recognizer source code is released under a Apache 2.0 License by [@System76](https://github.com/system76).
+The Recognizer source code is released under GPL3 by [@System76](https://github.com/system76).

 See [LICENSE](https://github.com/doomspork/recognizer/blob/master/LICENSE) for more information.